-With the SubQ Assist, Ministries of Health and family planning providers can be confident that contraceptive implants are being administered correctly.
+With the SubQ Assist, Ministries of Health and family planning providers can be confident that contraceptive implants are being administered correctly and can be easily removed.
 The SubQ Assist enables CHWs to provide a highly effective form of long-acting contraception to women in areas.

 Our team has worked in Ethiopia, Ghana, and Rwanda to gather feedback on the design and refine our path to market